← Back to Blog

 Grab a Callaway Big Bertha, TaylorMade Burner, or Ping G400 from two or three generations ago.
 These are wildly forgiving drivers that cost $100–150 used.
 The technology in modern drivers is excellent, but five-year-old technology is also excellent — and 70% cheaper.

 Hot take: If you're shooting above 100, don't practice with driver.
 Use it on wide-open holes, but spend your range time on irons and wedges.
 You'll drop more strokes that way.
+If you do want to upgrade the big stick eventually, our best drivers for high handicappers will point you in the right direction.
+Once you're ready for something more serious, see how the Titleist GT2 stacks up against the Srixon ZX5 MKII — it's the classic premium-vs-value debate.

 Hybrid (instead of 3-5 irons)